-From October 10, 2010 to January 16, 2011, FOLKLORE?, a group exhibition with Maria Thereza Alves, Alexandra Bircken, Jean-Luc Cramatte, Collectif DOP, Jean-Damien Fleury, Luca Francesconi, Charles Fréger, Susan Hiller, La Méthode Bernadette, Timo Nasseri, Amy O’Neill, Vanessa Safavi, Eléonore Saintagnan, Ana Strika, curated by Corinne Charpentier & Sophie Kaplan.
+From October 10, 2010 to January 16, 2011, FOLKLORE?, a group exhibition with Maria Thereza Alves, Alexandra Bircken, Jean-Luc Cramatte, Collectif DOP, Jean-Damien Fleury, Luca Francesconi, Charles Fréger, Susan Hiller, La Méthode Bernadette, Timo Nasseri, Amy O’Neill, Vanessa Safavi, Eléonore Saintagnan, Ana Strika, and a project room Mais Godard c’est Delacroix / Plan 3, with The Plug & Julien Lescoeur, curated by Corinne Charpentier & Sophie Kaplan.

-Folklore? is a journey that expands on In the Mirror: Folklore Projections, shown at the Fri Art art centre in Fribourg from 22 May to 22 August.
+Folklore? is a journey that expands on In the Mirror: Folklore Projections, shown at Fri Art Kunsthalle Fribourg from 22 May to 22 August.

 This is an exhibition that goes counter to reductionist approaches to the folklore issue and its frequent exploitation for touristic and identitarian ends.
 Protean, shifting, sometimes forgotten and sometimes very much alive, the "lore of the people" defies definition and classification.
 At the same time it represents, for the artists of today, a wellspring of references, forms and questionings.